SaraGurungLABS01/Blitz_2/Documentation.md

 ## Introduction

-The task involved deploying a new version of the URL Shortener application and ensuring its capacity to handle a load test with 14,000 concurrent users.
-The initial evaluation uncovered performance issues when subjected to heavy traffic; 3864 of them encountered failure, necessitating corrective actions.
-These issues were successfully addressed, and subsequent testing was conducted on an upgraded instance type, ultimately achieving the desired level of performance.
+The task at hand revolved around deploying an updated version of the URL Shortener application while ensuring its capability to accommodate a substantial load of 14,000 concurrent users.
+Initial evaluation exposed performance issues when subjected to a high influx of traffic, with 3,864 requests encountering failures, prompting the need for corrective measures.
+These challenges were effectively addressed, leading to subsequent testing on an upgraded instance type that ultimately achieved the desired level of performance.

 ## Configuration for testing